 Peter Chen, professor of geography, developed the first-inthe-nation town-level map to predict COVID-19 infection in Connecticut.
-The model accounts for local conditions by adding in social distancing metrics and residents' travel activities, providing municipalities with an invaluable informational tool face shields face masks
+The model accounts for local conditions by adding in social distancing metrics and residents' travel activities, providing municipalities with an invaluable informational tool.

 A group of researchers in the Department of Communication studied People of Color's behaviors and attitudes during the pandemic including mask wearing, social distancing, and experiences of everyday racism.
 The study included Black, Latinx, and Asian respondents.
-Covid-19 Awards by Sponsor
+Covid-19 Awards by Sponsor hand sanitizer face masks face shields ventilator prototype - Developed tools to monitor community spread. - Produced inventions and innovations supporting vaccine development and delivery, improvements in PPE, and disease detection. - Conducted research deepening our understanding of the social and health-behavioral impacts of the pandemic, including racial disparities, vaccine hesitancy, and mental health.
+303 3203

 Internal Funding of COVID-19 Research

 \$420,000

 COVID-19 RAPID RESPONSE

 Supporting our community

 - Provided support for first responders and the health care community.

-- Retooled labs to produce:
+- Retooled labs to produce: •